- Looking beyond official statistics, U.S. investors own around 800 billion USD worth of Chinese securities.

-- As an estimate, Chinese securities account for less than 1% of the total portfolio of U.S. investors.
+- As an estimate, Chinese securities account for less than 2% of the total portfolio of U.S. investors.

 Prevailing Winds is a China-focused blog written by Nicholas Borst, Director of China Research at Seafarer.
 The blog tracks the economic and financial developments shaping the world’s largest emerging market.
-Learn more about Prevailing Winds.

 Portfolio Investment Outpacing FDI

 A recent spate of reforms have led to a considerable opening of China’s capital account.
 Whether via the Stock Connect, the Bond Connect, the expansion of the Qualified Foreign Institutional Investor (QFII) program, or direct access to the interbank bond market, foreign investors have an unprecedented ability to buy and sell Chinese securities.
 Consequently, capital inflows into China have increased significantly, even amid the volatilities of its economy and stock markets.

 Between the first quarter (Q1) of 2011 and Q2 2020, the value of foreign portfolio investment (FPI) (equity and debt) in China increased 3.1 times.
 In comparison, the value of foreign direct investment (FDI) increased only 1.8 times.3 While the stock of FDI remains larger, as shown in Figure 1, portfolio investment is rapidly gaining ground.4

 According to statistics from the U.S. Treasury, as of year-end 2019, American investors held nearly 222 billion U.S. dollars (USD) in Chinese equity and long-term debt.5 That is a substantial amount of money and it is approaching the cumulative value of all U.S. FDI into China.6 However, these statistics do not tell the full story of American investors’ exposure to China.